markets/awesome-ruby/README.md

   * [PaperTrail](https://github.com/airblade/paper_trail) - Track changes to your ActiveRecord models' data for auditing or versioning.
   * [Paranoia](https://github.com/radar/paranoia) - A re-implementation of acts_as_paranoid for Rails 3 and 4, using much, much, much less code.
   * [PermenantRecords](https://github.com/JackDanger/permanent_records) - Soft-delete your ActiveRecord records, like an explicit version of ActsAsParanoid.
+* Bit array
+  * [ActiveFlag](https://github.com/kenn/active_flag) - Store up to 64 multiple flags in a single integer column with ActiveRecord.
+  * [Bitfields](https://github.com/grosser/bitfields) - Save migrations and columns by storing multiple booleans in a single integer.
 * Import
   * [ActiveRecord Import](https://github.com/zdennis/activerecord-import) - a library for bulk inserting data using ActiveRecord.
   * [bulk_insert](https://github.com/jamis/bulk_insert) - A little ActiveRecord extension for helping to insert lots of rows in a single insert statement.